THE CSF PROJECT

-The mission of The CSF Project is to redesign our Local Foodscape(s) while strengthening communal bonds and helping people to create intrinsically rewarding, regenerative lifestyles. --By coming together as a community, we can bypass the economic barriers, time constraints, and physical limitations that often get in the way of this.
+The mission of The CSF Project is to redesign our Local Foodscape(s) while strengthening communal bonds and helping people to create intrinsically rewarding, regenerative lifestyles. --By coming together as a community, we can bypass some of the the economic barriers, time constraints, and physical limitations that often get in the way of this.

 How does all this work?

-The more of our needs we are able to meet through community, and without money, the less time we will have to spend earning money.
+* INTRINSICALLY REWARDING LIFESTYLES: The more of our needs we are able to meet through community the less time we need to spend earning money to meet those needs.
 Ultimately, this means more freedom to pursue those things that are in-line with our values, ethics and interests---things which are intrinsically rewarding.

 Every single person that becomes involved in this project will have their own unique gifts and skill sets to share.

 --When we nurture and support those around us, we will find ourselves treated in kind (even if indirectly).
 As much as this project is about transforming foodscapes, it is about proving that concept.